pa28/GuiPi/README.md

     1. *Time Zone* Either GMT or the system local time zone with official Daylight Savings Time.
-    2. *Large or Small* Either full time with seconds and date with the year, or abbrieviated by omitting the seconds and year.
+    2. *Large or Small* Either full time with seconds and date with the year, or abbreviated by omitting the seconds and year.
+    3. The larger version also has a system monitor for temperature.

 1. **ImageDisplay** Display one of a set of images loaded from the files system (or, eventually, downloaded directly) to a thumb nail area.
 Touch semantics